Lateral Look: Alston & Bird

 The view from the firm: Lateral hiring is critical to Alston & Bird's overall talent strategy and long-term commitment to our clients.
 We highly value the experience and expertise our lateral attorneys bring to the firm, and we integrate them fully as future partners and leaders.
 We seek highly motivated attorneys who are committed to their practice, are intellectually curious, and who celebrate a diverse and inclusive work environment.
 Our website job board contains current opportunities available throughout the firm and is updated in real time.

-What stands out about the firm's culture?
+We asked survey respondents what stands out about the firm's culture?

 26%